geoffkip/flight_delays/README.md

 2) Southwest airlines had the most flights in 2015.
 3) July seemed to be the busiest month for flights.
 4) Thursday seemed to have the most flights (weird one I thought it would be a weekend day)
-5) The month of July had the most departure and arrival delays.
+5) The month of June had the most departure and arrival delays.